saraswati-js/saraswati-scratch/nextjs-blog-starter-mdx/README.md

   1. Then I break down each part into it's own packages.
 1. Will eventually become the actual runner for an org's layouts and content

+# Rationale for working this way
+I find it much easier to build the app in it's totality[1] then port it over to it's own package.
+In that package I will, typically, do full documentation, tests and functionality.
+This makes it easier to separate out the code and how it works.

+For instance I tested out each of the markdown utilities directly in this repo then moved them out to their own packages.
+I will continue to work this way.
+Will eventually do the same with the design and runner.

 ## Todo Topics
 [`SIDEBAR`], [`PLUGINS`], [`THEMES`], [`ZONES`], [`JSONDB`], [`DOCS]